Your Cart (${cart.item_count})

 • “Flushable” wipes — they’re not really flushable.

-• Gum is sticky and will likely cause buildup and clogs.
+• Gum is sticky and will likely cause buildup and frequent toilet clogs.

 • Extra-thick toilet paper — opt for biodegradable toilet paper instead.